-Outcomes from complaints are also detailed within this report from page 7.
+Outcomes from complaints are also detailed within this report from page 9.
 At Appendix A you will also find our complaint handling self-assessment which requires us to analyse our complaints handling against the Housing Ombudsman Services statutory complaint handling code.

-Whilst we do have low volumes of complaints in respect of our tenants mainly due to the size of our portfolio we are also committed to ensuring that complaints are not be seen as a negative.
-We are committed to addressing complaints fairly, effectively and promptly, learning from and continually improving our service and we ensure that our tenants are aware of our complaint policy and how they can make a complaint.
+Whilst we do have low volumes of complaints in respect of our tenants in part due to the size of our portfolio, we are also committed to ensuring that complaints are not seen as a negative.
+We will always address complaints fairly, effectively and promptly, learning from and continually improving our service, and we ensure that our tenants are aware of our complaint policy and how they can make a complaint.